Wagonteamster Book Order Click Here

 Oregon Adventures

-Here’s a brief outline of my 9000 miles of travel to date:
+Here is a brief outline of my 9,000 miles of travel to date The table on the right contains links to the various adventures,

 Accident - On 2/10/09 we were rear-ended by tanker truck traveling at 71 mph.
 The first wagon, pulled by four Percheron horses (3 mares and a gelding) was completely destroyed and Dolly and Deedee were killed.
 This required construction of a new wagon and purchase of a new team.
 I spent 4 months recovering before setting off on a new adventure, with a new wagon and a pair of Belgians to pull it.